Simultaneous equations

 If there are two unknown values in a single equation then it isn’t possible to work out the value of the unknowns.

-If, at the same time, we had another equation that showed the relationship between x and y then we could find the value of x and y.
+If, at the same time, we had another equation that showed the relationship between and

-We can do this by substituting the value of y given in one of the equations with the value of y in the other.
+We can do this by substituting the value of given in one of the equations with the value of

 The word substitute here is used in the same way as in a football match, where one player on the pitch is changed, or substituted, for another.
 Substitute means to put a person or thing in the place of another.